Franticware/usb-to-ps1-mouse-pro/README.md

 ## Firmware

-The firmware is written mostly in C. It depends on (Raspberry Pi Pico SDK)[https://github.com/raspberrypi/pico-sdk].
+The firmware is written mostly in C. It depends on [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).

 ## Hardware